DinoChiesa/Apigee-Sample-Jwt-Bearer-Token-Exchange/README.md

 ## Dependencies

-The provisioning tool depends on the utilities {curl and openssl}, and also the bash shell, and the Java-based tool JwtTool, which is included here.
-To build the Java tool you need maven and JDK8.
+The helper scripts used here depend on various unix-ish utilities {npm and node, sed and tr, jq, openssl}, and also the bash shell.
+If you want to invoke calls, you need curl.
+You can do all the setup and testing without these tools, if you like.

 ## The Proxy Endpoint